 Register or login to join this group.

 The American Studies Association (ASA) and the Japanese Association for American Studies (JAAS), with support from the Japan-United States Friendship Commission (JUFSC), are pleased to announce a competition open to ASA members (U.S. citizens).
-We plan to select two ASA delegates for participation in the annual JAAS conference and additional pro-seminars to be held in Japan from May 31, 2013 to June 6, 2013 (contingent on funding).
-We invite proposals for papers to be presented at the JAAS conference and possible themes for the two-day pro-seminars.
+We plan to select two ASA delegates (pending funding) for participation in the annual JAAS conference to be held in Okinawa on June 7-8, 2014.
+We invite proposals for papers to be presented at the JAAS conference and for the two-day pro-seminars in Japan.
 The award covers round trip airfare to Japan, housing, and modest daily expenses.

 The members of the ASA-JAAS Project Advisory Committee and the International Committee of JAAS will choose the delegates by collaborative assessment and selection.
 Two-day pro-seminars will be held, most likely after the JAAS conference, which will enable JAAS scholars to participate.
-Themes of the pro-seminars will follow from, but not necessarily repeat the conference theme.
-The ASA delegates will collaborate with the International Committee of JAAS in finalizing the themes of the pro-seminars and will be responsible for constructing the syllabi and assigning the readings.
-The pro-seminars will be open to the entire range of JAAS members, from graduate students (including those who may not yet be JAAS members) to senior scholars.
-Under the proposed project, the ASA delegates will spend two days at the JAAS conference, two days in their pro-seminars, plus travel time, for a total of about a week.
+Themes of the pro-seminars will be connected to the papers delegates present at JAAS.
+The ASA delegates will collaborate with the International Committee of JAAS in finalizing the format of the pro-seminars and will be responsible for participating in scholarly exchanges with JAAS members, from graduate students (including those who may not yet be JAAS members) to senior scholars.
+Under the proposed project, the ASA delegates will tentatively spend two days at the JAAS conference, two days in their pro-seminars, plus travel time, for a total of about a week.

-This is the second year of our new proposal for scholarly exchanges between the American Studies Association (ASA) and the Japan Association for American Studies (JAAS) covering the three-year project period, 2012-2014.
+This is the third year of our new proposal for scholarly exchanges between the American Studies Association (ASA) and the Japan Association for American Studies (JAAS) covering the three-year project period, 2012-2014.

 The scholarly theme is Pacific Worlds: Empire, Environment, Embodiment.
 Scholarship focused upon international and transnational relationships faces the challenge of boundary drawing.
 When the nation-state is no longer taken for granted as a unit of social and cultural analysis, and the globe is identified as a horizon of concern, the transnational risks becoming amorphous.
 Scholars of region, and particularly of the Atlantic world, have long illuminated ways of thinking transnational relations in relation to a delimited set of flows and exchanges over time that shaped a common if unevenly (and unequally) constituted social and historical experience among statesmen, sailors, slaves and commoners.
 More recently, scholars have started to map the Pacific world in similar ways, identifying specific paths of commerce, military conflict, colonization and migration that have defined the Pacific as a distinct place and region for policy-makers, and empire-builders, soldiers, artists and writers, peasants, workers and migrants.